 - Ultrasound.
 This test uses high frequency sound waves and a computer to make images of blood vessels, tissues, and organs.
 Ultrasounds are used to view organs as they work and to check blood flow through blood vessels.

 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.

 The goal for treatment of osteomyelitis is to cure the infection and minimize any long-term problems.
 Treatment may include:

 - Medicines.
-You may be give IV antibiotics.
+You may be given IV (intravenous) antibiotics.
 This often means a hospital stay.
 Or you may be given antibiotics as an outpatient.
 In either case, treatment may last for many weeks.